My Pick of the Best Yoga Retreats in Bali for 2023

 I’ve spent a lot of time in Bali and been lucky enough to do several yoga holidays and retreats as well as yoga teacher training courses in Bali.

 So I put together this post of the best yoga retreats in Bali based on personal experience, recommendations from friends and real reviews and testimonials from previous guests to make it easier for you to choose.
 I hope it helps make it easier to pick what I’m sure is going to be a life changing experience – as it was for me!

-Bali is one of the best places in the world to enjoy a yoga retreat, as it has an ancient Hindu culture, spirituality and philosophy, fantastic scenery, gorgeous nature, great weather, fresh and healthy food and also there are many other yogis and like minded people to meet and the Balinese people are some of the most genuine, happy and friendly people in the world.
+There are so many aspects that combine to make the yoga retreats in Bali the best in the whole world – the ancient Hindu culture, spirituality and philosophy, the gorgeous scenery, great weather, fresh and healthy food and all the other yogis and like minded people to meet.
+Also the Balinese people are some of the most genuine, happy and friendly people in the world.